Improve your credit score

 Scheme that your landlord can sign up to:

-- Rental Exchange Initiative.
-This is the most well-known scheme.
-Launched in March 2016 by Experian and The Big Issue Group, Rental Exchange Initiative records your rental payments by adding them to your Experian credit file.
-Lenders which use Experian can then see that you've been paying your rent on time.
-This is how to sign up:
+• Rental Exchange Initiative.
+The Rental Exchange Initiative* records your rental payments by adding them to your Experian credit file.
+Lenders that use Experian can then see that you've been paying your rent on time.
+Your landlord needs to sign up, but it's free for them and you, and their incentive is it help encourage on-time rental payments.
+Here's how to get them to sign up:

 - If you're in social housing.
 Ask your social housing provider if it's part of the scheme.
 If it is, your rental payment information should be automatically recorded (if you don't want to be part of the scheme, you'll need to opt out).
-If it's not, ask your social housing provider to join the scheme and add your payment information.
+If it's not, you could send them this info for social housing providers to help encourage them to join.

 - If you're a private tenant.
-Ask your landlord or letting agent if they're part of the scheme.
-If they are, request your landlord or letting agent to add your payment information to the system.
+Ask your landlord or letting agent if they're part of the scheme, though it's not likely unless your landlord's company has 500+ properties.
+If they are on it, request your landlord or letting agent to add your payment information to the system.
+If not, you could try and encourage them by sending them this info on the Rental Exchange*.

 Schemes that you can sign up to:

-- Canopy.
+• Canopy.
 By signing up and connecting Canopy to the bank account from which you pay rent, Canopy will use Open Banking to verify and monitor rent payments and then add them to your Experian credit file for FREE.
-You can get them added to both your Experian and Equifax files, but this costs £5 a month.
+You can get them added to the files of all three credit reference agencies if you want, but this costs £7.99/month (or £84 annually, equivalent to £7/month, if you're willing to pay for a year's subscription).

 Some payday lenders disingenuously suggest that taking them out and repaying on time can boost your credit score, as it starts to build a history of better repayment.
 This is true to a very minor extent for those with abysmal credit histories – though using a credit rebuild card correctly is generally both more effective and far cheaper.